fedek6/rh-manifest/js/styled-components/README.md

 `
 ```

-__Notice:__ If you're interpolating a string you do not need to use this, only if you're interpolating a function.
+__Notice:__ If you're interpolating a string, you do not need to use this, only if you're interpolating a function.